Mexico | Hiking + Trekking | Travel Guides

 Sayulita Main Beach

-El Centro
+Centro Beaches

 Playa Sayulita (Sayulita Beach)

-Playa Sayulita is the beating heart and soul of Sayulita town, a Pueblo Magico nestled in a small bay along Mexico’s stunning Riviera Nayarit.
-If there’s one place in town to see and be seen (and catch a wave), this is it.
+Playa Sayulita is the beating heart and soul of Sayulita Town, a Pueblo Magico nestled in a small bay along Mexico’s stunning Riviera Nayarit.

-Which might be a bit of a bummer if you’re like us and crave a bit of solitude and space with your beach time.
+which might be a bit of a bummer if you’re like us and crave a bit of solitude and space with your beach time.

 Regardless, if you’re looking for a dip in the water just footsteps from the action, or want to surf the best breaks in town, Playa Sayulita is where to go.